 1. Don’t Spend Time with Toxic People

 If you have people in your life that always put you down and make you feel bad about yourself and you still spend time with them because you want to be friends with them, you are only harming yourself.
 You don’t really need friends like that.
-The reality is there are probably many other people with better personalities that you can surround yourself with, and you are wasting your time with the ones that make your life worse.
+The reality is there are probably many other people with better personalities that you can surround yourself with.
 If you notice someone is negative towards you more often than not, distance yourself from that person.

 2. If the Social Situation Gets Awkward, Don’t Be Quick to Blame Yourself

-If you have social anxiety, you probably want your social interactions to be perfect, and you feel like you cannot tolerate if things get uncomfortable and a little more serious or awkward.
-If you often feel like that, you need to work on changing your mindset and false ideas about social interactions in general.
+You probably want your social interactions to be perfect, and you feel like you cannot tolerate if things get uncomfortable and a little serious or awkward Try to work on changing your mindset and false ideas about social interactions in general.
 You need to realize that social situations are often uncomfortable and conflict-inducing by nature and that you will often encounter situations where someone will react negatively and get uncomfortable, mean, angry, offended etc. If you feel like you have excessive fear of conflict, learn some assertiveness skills, so you will feel more equipped to deal with social conflict.

 3. Don’t Put Pressure on Yourself to Be Social